 Gastro-oesophageal reflux disease

-The hallmark symptom of GORD is heartburn, a burning sensation in the stomach or lower chest rising up towards the throat.
+The hallmark symptom of reflux is heartburn, a burning sensation in the stomach or lower chest rising up towards the throat.
 Heartburn often occurs after eating, or may be brought on by lying down or bending forward.
-Sometimes there is also regurgitation of food back up into the mouth.
-GORD can also be a cause of a chronic cough.
+Sometimes there is also regurgitation of food and stomach acid back up into the mouth.
+Gastro-oesophageal reflux can also be a cause of a chronic (ongoing) cough.

-Less common symptoms of GORD may also include nausea, excessive belching or chest pain.
-As it can be difficult to distinguish pain due to reflux from pain due to angina or heart attack, it is very important to seek medical attention if you have any chest pain so that it is correctly diagnosed.
+Less common reflux symptoms may also include nausea, excessive belching or chest pain.
+As it can be difficult to distinguish chest pain due to reflux from pain due to angina or heart attack, it is very important to seek medical attention if you have any chest pain so that it is correctly diagnosed.

 Oesophageal reflux diagnosis

-Some people will be suitable for a trial of medication first, and only go on to have tests if their symptoms don’t improve.
-Others will need investigations early on, usually an endoscopy.
+Some people will need investigations early on, usually an endoscopy.
 This procedure involves passing a flexible lighted tube down the oesophagus to view the oesophagus and stomach.
 It is carried out under sedation.

 Other tests may include 24-hour oesophageal pH monitoring.
-This involves passing a thin wire down the oesophagus where it records the pH or acidity.
-This is the best test for diagnosing when a cough may be due to GORD.
+This involves inserting a probe or passing a thin wire down the oesophagus to record the pH or acidity.
+This is the best test for diagnosing when a cough may be due to GOR.

 If you are overweight, losing weight can help.
 Some people also find raising the head of the bed helpful.